finom/rebloom/README.md

 Components aren't going to be able to use nested syntax to access the store.
 Instead, we're going to use one level of object nesting in components (which means no `foo.bar.baz` to access a property in a store).
 Methods aren't going to be available for direct calls (`users.loadUsers()`) and you're going to export them manually.

+The goal is to provide to a component only what it needs but never full access to the store.

 ```ts
 import users, { loadUsers } from './store/users';
 import profile, { loadProfile, updateProfile } from './store/users/profiles';